 - The wood blanks must be allowed to have some time to dry fully on a piece of paper towel.

 - The resin that remains in the vacuum chamber can be poured directly into an airtight container.
 This wood stabilizing resin can be stored for a long time even after use.
 The resin can always be reused during the next stabilization process.

 - All equipment used must be washed in foamy, soapy water until purely cleaned.

-- The wood pieces need to carefully be wrapped in aluminium foil.
-The shiny side of the aluminium foil must cling as closely as possible to the wood pieces.
-The matt finish aluminium foil side should be facing you once the wood blanks have been wrapped.
+- The wood pieces need to carefully be wrapped in aluminum foil.
+The shiny side of the aluminum foil must cling as closely as possible to the wood pieces.
+The matt finish aluminum foil side should be facing you once the wood blanks have been wrapped.

 - The oven should always be preheated to a minimum of 71 degrees Celsius.
 Setting the correct oven temperature is an essential step in the baking process, and the temperature should be checked to ensure that it is 71 degrees Celsius or more.
 Some of the resin may disappear from the wooden blanks during the baking process.
 You will know that the wooden blank was not properly dried before the baking process if too much resin escapes during the baking process.

 - These foiled wooden blanks need to placed in the oven for between an hour to an hour and a half.

 - The completion of an hour or more in the oven means the foiled blanks can be removed.
 Gloves must be worn when removing the heated blanks.
 The foil can be removed but it may not always come off so easily from the blank after the baking process.
 A knife or any other sharp object can be used to effectively remove the foil from the wooden blanks.